Oxford Airport: History

 In October 2009, London Oxford Airport was approved as a UK entry point for pets, under the Pet Travel Scheme (PETS).
 It was one of only two UK business aviation centres to offer this service at the time.

 Swiss airline Baboo's weekly Saturday service from Oxford to Geneva commenced in December 2009.
 The service was augmented by a link to Rome through Alitalia Airlines; passengers were thus able to travel from Oxford to Rome, via Geneva.

 In January 2010 the airport announced the launch of daily flights to Edinburgh to be operated by new start-up, Varsity Express.
 However flights were suspended within a week, and the airline ceased operations on 8 March 2010.
 A spokesman for Oxford Airport later confirmed that talks were under way with other operators, with a view to re-establishing the Oxford-Edinburgh route.
 It was emphasised that only well-established operators would be invited to service the route.

 Plans for a 17800 m2 expansion of high-strength apron and a new 4400 m2 hangar were outlined at the end of July 2010.
 The intention was to create capacity for up to 40 medium to large executive jets, in order to cater for major public events such as the Olympic Games.

 In January 2012, Manx2 announced the start of a scheduled service from Oxford to the Isle of Man, beginning in May 2012.
-By 2013, this became a short-term seasonal service focussed around the Isle of Man TT motorcycling event.
+By 2013, this became a short-term seasonal service focused around the Isle of Man TT motorcycling event.
 From March 2013 to August 2013, Minoan Air flew from Oxford to both Dublin and Edinburgh.